Do you know if your marketing efforts are really paying off?

 So, how can marketers move from traditional, passive forms of measurement to this unified approach that enables both short and long-term data-driven decisioning?

-The first step is to make sure you are measuring the right data, including:
+The first step is to make sure you are measuring the right marketing performance analytics, including:

 - Budget: Marketing planning, budgets, and financials